Last edited on

 Provincial health insurance partially covers IVF.
 Nova Scotia offers a Fertility and Surrogacy Rebate.

-The government of Nova Scotia states, “The Province will offer a refundable tax credit equal to 40 per cent of the cost of fertility treatments provided by a Nova Scotia-licensed medical practitioner or infertility treatment clinic and for surrogacy-related medical expenses.”
+The government of Nova Scotia states, “The Fertility and Surrogacy Tax Credit is a refundable tax credit equal to 40% of medical expenses for eligible fertility treatments or eligible surrogacy-related costs.”

 Created in 2022, 2023 is the first year Nova Scotians can claim the rebate on their taxes.
 “To qualify for the credit, you need to file your 2022 income tax return (including Form NS428) and have eligible fertility and surrogacy expenses.”